tamimattafi/android-navigation-manager/README.md

 - **Available NavigationFragment behaviours**:

-          //When implemented by the current visible fragment, any back press will call its onBackPressed instead interface BackPressController {
+          //When implemented by the current visible fragment, any back press will call its onBackPressed instead of activity's one.
+	  //Returning true will trigger activity's on backpress, returning false will not. interface BackPressController {
               fun onBackPressed(): Boolean
           }